Additel-Code/Additel-Device-Communication/Serial/serial.md

 # Serial Communication with Additel Calibrators and Devices

 Many of the older Additel devices can communicate over RS-232 cables with Serial Communication.
+In addition, a few of our devices, even though they use USB, still communicate using Serial Communication.
 This method of communication is very simple and effective, provided you get the paramaters correct.

 ## Setup

 First, make sure you get the driver for your particular RS-232 cable installed.
 If you don't have the driver, your system is not going to be able to communicate with the device.
+There is a chance that Windows will automatically install the driver for your cable, but for most cable manufacturers, you will need to install it from their website.
+Make sure you get it directly from the manufacturers website - and not another website pretending to offer drivers, but really offering you malware.

 In this example, we are going to use Python 3 (in this case, version 3.9.1, although newer versions should work fine too), which you can download [here](https://www.python.org/downloads/) or [here](https://www.microsoft.com/en-us/p/python-39/9p7qfqmjrfp7).